-Conversely, if you do not, you are not!
+Conversely, if you do not fall away then you are not in apostasy.

-Paul goes on to note what are the causes of this apostasy:
+Paul goes on to note various causes of this apostasy:

 A. Deceitful Spirits - I John 4:1-3

-These are not ghosts, but teachers, false teachers in the church, and their teachings.
-In John's gospel, the false teachers denied the incarnation claiming that Jesus was only a spirit, not really a man.
-Paul will explain some of the false ideas being promoted by the false teachers he is dealing with here later.
-He refers to these as "doctrines of demons," i.e. not from God but from Satan.
+These are not ghosts, but false teachers in the church and what they teach.
+In John's epistle, the false teachers denied the incarnation claiming that Jesus was only a spirit, not really a man.
+Paul will explain later what some of the false ideas being promoted by the false teachers are that he is dealing with here.
+He refers to these as "doctrines of demons," meaning, teachings not coming from God but from Satan.

 Another way of referring to false teachers.
 Men who have no qualms about promoting what they know is false.
 They know they are lying but do not care because they are motivated not by the truth but by greed, by desire for power and attention.
-Their consciences are "seared" or "scarred/no effect."
+Their consciences are, Paul says, "seared" or "scarred/no effect."

 29I know that after my departure savage wolves will come in among you, not sparing the flock; 30and from among your own selves men will arise, speaking perverse things, to draw away the disciples after them.